How to maximize

 A measuring instrument's stability is crucial for ensuring high process reliability at all times.
 When measuring a component at different times over a longer period, results must be consistent, even with varying environmental conditions such as temperature, vibrations or illuminations.

-Element Six (UK) relies on the Bruker Alicona Cobot to ensure reliable and repeatable measurement results.
+Element Six (UK) relies on the Bruker Alicona Cobot to ensure reliable and repeatable measurement results directly in production.

 #5 Future-proof technology